 Due to extenuating circumstances resulting from COVID-19, the nursing program application deadline was extended beyond the original Feb.
 1 deadline.
 There will be no additional mandatory information sessions offered for this application cycle.

 - Anyone who has attended a mandatory information session may still submit their application to the admissions office.
 These applications will continue to be reviewed on a space-available basis.

 - Please review the admissions criteria to ensure you meet eligibility prior to contacting the admissions office for additional information.

 - Apply to JCC »

 - Attend a mandatory information session or sign up for a Zoom session.

 - Apply to the nursing program.
-(Applications are closed for fall 2020.)

 Students must apply for acceptance into the nursing program through the admissions office.
 Therefore, application by February 1 is of primary importance.
 Applications will continue to be reviewed after February 1 on a space available basis.
 Students who are not accepted must reapply using this same process for admission in the future.